 When you love a team so much that you must go to their sports event even though you are short on cash and it would mean eating crumbs for the rest of the month can make your life a bit more complicated.

 It is worth thinking about skipping such an event, even though that team is your personal and sometimes national treasure.
-You never missed a game, whether a live broadcast or live at the event, but now there’s a challenge.
+You’ve never missed a game, whether a live broadcast or live at the event, you’ve even given up on bingo promotions so that you would be able to bet on your team, but now there’s a challenge.

 There is about 1000 km separating you from your team’s event.
 Is it worth it to pay the price of going to the said event, the trip, the food and the fatigue?
 There is no easy answer but two perspectives.